-The NNP and its ecosystem has been divided into seven zones: Closed Zone (CZ), High Use Zone (HUZ), Low Use Zone (LUZ), Development Zone (DZ), Special Use Zone (SUZ), and the Community Zone(CZ).
+The NNP and its ecosystem has been divided into six zones: Closed Zone, High Use, Low Use Zone, Development Zone, Special Use Zone, and Buffer Zone/Wildlife Dispersal Area (Figure below).

-These seven zones have been developed to facilitate achievement of the park's management objectives as well as aspirations of the community in the park's buffer zone.
+These six zones have been developed to facilitate achievement of the park's management objectives as well as aspirations of the community in the park's buffer zone/wildlife dispersal area.